Sean Hocknell (Daymon Britton) 1997-1999

 When Vincent fails a drugs test, Sean is gutted when he leaves without saying goodbye.
-After a brief lull in playing, Sean’s game picks up when Dean returns from a loan spell in
+When Dean returns from a loan spell in

 Sean was paired up with star-striker Karl Fletcher, and the two were an unstoppable force on the pitch, with Fletch taking over from Dean in an almost big brother role to Sean.
 Out of nowhere, Natalie arrived back in